Graphic stating "PDMLink, ProjectLink, Partslink, etc: Windchill Modules Explained"

 As the manufacturing industry moves towards a more digitally connected and efficient future, Model-Based Definition is at the forefront of this revolution, paving the way for more effective product development and manufacturing practices.

-The Future of Engineering: Embracing Model-Based Definition
+Functionalities of Model-Based Definition

-Let’s talk abut how MBD works.
+Let’s talk about how MBD works.

 With MBD, the 3D CAD model becomes the primary source of information, acting as a complete and accurate representation of the product.
 The embedded data not only includes the physical characteristics but also encompasses vital manufacturing instructions, such as tolerances, surface finishes, and materials specifications.